Commercial Sexual Exploitation of Children (CSEC?)

 Local: In Shreveport, the local multidisciplinary team called the Community Response Team identified over 30 confirmed cases of child sex trafficking from 2014-2016 and identified over 65 children who were at high risk for trafficking.
 About 1 out of 3 trafficking victims in Shreveport, Louisiana were trafficked by their family members (Community Response Team, 2016).
 Most of trafficking in this area occurs through an older boyfriend who grooms and then exploits the younger partner.
 Shreveport also has trafficking of girls, women, boys, men, and LGBTQ children and adults.

-National Recognition: Louisiana was rated the best score in the nation for anti-human trafficking legislation for two years in a row, 2015 and 2016 by Shared Hope International.
+National Recognition: Louisiana was rated the best score in the nation for anti-human trafficking legislation for three years in a row, 2015, 2016 and 2017 by Shared Hope International.
 The efforts of local team have been recognized nationally, with Caddo Parish Juvenile Services winning the National Association of County Officials award in 2016 for their juvenile sex trafficking probation unit and multidisciplinary team work.
-Caddo Parish Juvenile Services also trained at Shared Hope’s National Juvenile Sex Trafficking Conference in 2016.
+Caddo Parish Juvenile Services also trained at Shared Hope’s National Juvenile Sex Trafficking Conference in 2016 and 2017.

 Who is at risk for CSEC?

 Any child can be brought into the sex industry; however, traffickers prey on vulnerabilities.
 Children involved in foster care, those with histories of runaways, and those with histories of childhood sexual abuse are at great risk for trafficking.
 Children in the LGBTQ community are also at risk due to a desire for a sense of belonging.
 Traffickers are experts in power and control and often utilize a combination of psychological, physical and sexual abuse to keep their victims from leaving.
-Traffickers are often older than their child victims, further exacerbating the power dynamics.
+Traffickers often prey on those with low self esteem.
+Traffickers are also often older than their child victims, further exacerbating the power dynamics.
 According to research from the FBI, over 70% of traffickers meet the criteria for sociopathy.

 What are the red flags of CSEC?